Professor Martin Price

 Founding Director of the Centre for Mountain Studies

 - Established the Centre for Mountain Studies in 2000

-- Started the UHI's MSc Sustainable Mountain Development in 2004 and delivers the core module on mountain issues (for which the UHI Students' Association recognised him as 'most innovative lecturer' in 2010).
+- Started the UHI's MSc Sustainable Mountain Development in 2004 and delivered the core module on mountain issues (for which the UHI Students' Association recognised him as 'most innovative lecturer' in 2010).

-- In 2005, the UHI Millennium Institute (now the University of the Highlands and Islands) appointed him Professor of Mountain Studies.
+- In 2005, the UHI Millennium Institute (now the University of the Highlands and Islands, UHI) appointed him Professor of Mountain Studies.

-- In 2009, UNESCO established the UNESCO Chair for Sustainable Mountain Development at UHI, and he became its Chairholder.
+- In 2009, UNESCO established the UNESCO Chair in Sustainable Mountain Development at UHI, and he became its Chairholder.

 - In 2012, the King Albert I Memorial Foundation awarded him the King Albert Mountain Award: the citation states that “Martin Price, with his exceptional knowledge and his editorial competence, has played a vital role for the mountains of the world”.

 - Retired in 2021 and is now an Emeritus Professor with UHI.

 - PhD in Geography, University of Colorado at Boulder, USA

 - MSc in Environmental Science, University of Calgary, Canada